bmwcarit/joynr/wiki/using_joynr.md

 extension ".fidl" and be placed at the correct location in the source tree.
 The generated code is then used to implement the Application modelled by the corresponding Franca files.

->*Note: Since the necessary Franca dependencies are currently not available from
->[Maven Central Repository](http://search.maven.org/), we ship Franca dependencies together with the
->joynr source code in the `<JOYNR>/tools/generator/dependency-libs/` directory.*
->
->*If you build joynr yourself using the provided docker and / or Maven infrastructure, the Franca
->dependencies are installed to your local Maven repository during the build.*

 ## Runtime Environment
 joynr requires the following components to run: